 - Be clear about your Business Objective

-- Have not only short term 1- year or 3-year business plan but also 10-year business plan
+- Have not only short-term 1- year or 3-year business plan but also 10-year business plan

 Finally, I would like to stress that we are on the verge of a new business environment.
-Our consumer behavior and demands are changing.
+Our consumer behaviour and demands are changing.
 Going E-Commerce is no longer a luxury, but a necessity to survive in the new digital era.

 What else could Malaysian entrepreneurs do to enlarge their market?
 What other ideas/thoughts do you have for businesses which have yet to go online?
 Please do share with our readers in the comments section below.